 The images, “the Rodney King Tapes,” became shocking evidence of police brutality in the public gaze of television, and they were used in the first court trial by the prosecution – as well as the defense.
 The images were slowed down, frame by frame, and used by the police lawyers to explain how the police officers had “followed police protocol.”

 When the four officers were acquitted in 1992, South Central Los Angeles erupted in what came to be known as the “LA Riots” resulting in 54 deaths, over 2382 injuries, 7000 fires, over 12 000 arrests, and over 1 billion dollars of property damage.

-It was only in a second trial and a Federal Grand Jury that found the officers guilty in 1993.
+It was only in a second trial that a Federal Grand Jury found the officers guilty in 1993.

 The footage, its use, impact and legacy – and the political impetus to use video technology to document human rights abuses – was the subject of a film I made almost 10 years ago with co-director Peter Wintonick, called Seeing is Believing: Handicams, Human Rights and the News.